kestra-io/docs/content/blogs/use-case-apps.md

 image: /blogs/introducing-apps.jpg
 ---

-We recently introduced **Apps**: **frontend applications** for your Kestra workflows.
-They allow end-users to interact with workflows through forms, output displays, markdown blocks, approval buttons, and other UI components, while Kestra flows handle all backend processing.

-This new feature enforce a call we hear more and more at Kestra: the need for user facing interface going beyond technical matters.

-In this blog post we'll share with you three different use cases for using Apps in Kestra.
+Automation focuses on the execution of tasks—triggering scripts, transferring data, or running jobs.
+Orchestration, however, operates at a higher level: coordinating these tasks, defining dependencies, and ensuring everything flows across systems and teams.
+Despite its potential, orchestration tools often overlook a crucial aspect: accessibility.
+Most platforms cater exclusively to developers, leaving non-technical users with limited visibility and fragmented solutions to perform their part in the workflow.
+The result?
+Silos, manual workarounds, and missed opportunities to maximize automation’s value.
+Kestra Apps change this.

+By introducing a layer of self-service interfaces on top of orchestrated workflows, Kestra Apps make orchestration accessible to everyone.
+Developers retain full control of the backend processes, while end-users—regardless of technical expertise—can interact directly with workflows through intuitive forms, approval buttons, or output dashboards.

+Kestra Apps bridge the gap between technical orchestration and practical usability, enabling true collaboration across teams and simplifying even the most complex workflows.

+This blog dives into how Kestra Apps bring workflows closer to your teams.
+From simplifying file uploads to enabling dynamic data requests, we’ll explore practical examples and how Apps make automation accessible to everyone.

 ## Requests & Review

-One use case we see a lot among Kestra customers is the need for ingesting data into FTP.
-Uploading Excel file in FTP server is still something very common, even in the era of Gen AI.
+Uploading files to an FTP server—still a thing, right?
+But doing it securely and efficiently?
+That’s where the pain begins.
+Kestra Apps simplify it all.
+Instead of dealing with credentials, server configurations, or outdated UIs, users can select their FTP configuration, choose a folder, and upload their file with a single click.
+Automation shouldn’t feel manual.
+With Apps, workflows handle the complexity while users get an experience that makes sense.

-With Apps we can build a simple frontend allowing users to upload a file, selecting the FTP configuration and simply upload files without the worry of credentials inputs, server configuration, or old cluttered FileZilla UI.
+With Apps we can build a simple frontend allowing users to upload a file, selecting the FTP configuration they want and the folder to simply upload files without the worry of credentials inputs, server configuration, or old designed UI.

 ```yaml
 id: upload_ftp